 Interviewers do often consider their company the best one in the market.
 Though (typically) far from the truth, in a good answer you should compliment them for something, suggesting a reason why you would prefer to work for them, and not for one of their competitors.
 A good pre-interview research should help you finding the answer.

 Your company is a leader on a local retail market.
 On the top of that, I really like your vision and working environment, especially the ecological aspect of your production.
 There aren’t many companies that pay attention to ecology in this particular filed of business.
-I would be proud to work here, knowing that I participate on something good.
+I would be proud to work here, knowing that I participate on something good, and something big.

 I have researched a lot about your company before this meeting.
-Your working environment has a great reputation, and your reward program really stands out.
-That’s why I want to work for you and not somewhere else.
+You have a great reputation, and your reward program really stands out.
+That’s why I want to work for you, and not somewhere else.